Auto ear detection auto play/pause

 Who should get the OnePlus Buds?

-- OnePlus smartphone owners reap the long-term benefits of using the OnePlus Buds, as only OnePlus smartphones may transfer firmware updates to the earbuds.
-Granted, all Android 6 phones and later may take advantage of fast pairing.
+- OnePlus smartphone owners were initially the only ones to reap the long-term benefits of using the OnePlus Buds; only OnePlus smartphones could transfer firmware updates to the earbuds.
+Now, however, all Android 6.0 phones and later may update the earbuds via the HeyMelody app.

 - Budget listeners unafraid of compromise will find things to love about these true wireless earbuds, namely the price and Warp Charge capabilities of the case.
 The earbuds are IPX4-rated, which makes them a smart option for anyone who lives in an unpredictable climate.